Simiran987/AZ-900/README.md

 <hr>

-### Azure Load Balancer - is used for evenly distributing incoming network traffic across a group of backend resources or servers.
+### Azure Load Balancer - is used for evenly distributing incoming network traffic across a group of backend resources or servers.<br>
-* Azure Load Balancer operates on OSI Layer 4 (Transport)
+* Azure Load Balancer operates on OSI Layer 4 (Transport)<br>
-* You can create a : 1) Public Load Balancer incoming traffic from the internet to public-facing servers (Public IPs)
+* You can create a : 1) Public Load Balancer incoming traffic from the internet to public-facing servers (Public IPs)<br>
-                     2) Internal (Private Load Balancer) incoming internal network traffic to private-facing servers (Private IPs)
+                     2) Internal (Private Load Balancer) incoming internal network traffic to private-facing servers (Private IPs)<br>

 <hr>